rwanderc/blog/content/posts/2024-10-20-verified-commits-in-github.markdown

 ---

-> GPG stands for GNU Privacy Guard, an implementation of public key cryptography, which can be used both for the more
-> standard operations of encryption keys (encrypt/decrypt), and for message verification via signature.
-[Doc](gpg-doc)

-For you to have signed commits in GitHub, you need to:
+In this post, we will enable you to have GitHub verified commits.
+For that, you have to:

 - Create a GPG key
 - Configure GitHub with its public key